Current Members

 Doctoral Research Assistant

-Mindy Thai (she/her/hers) is a third-year doctoral student in the Department of Criminology, Law, and Society at George Mason University.
+Mindy Thai (she/her/hers) is a fourth-year doctoral student in the Department of Criminology, Law, and Society at George Mason University.
 She received a B.A. in Criminal Justice and Chinese Language & Literature from George Washington University.
-In the lab, her research focuses on exploring the impact of media on pretrial perceptions and evaluating peer recovery programs.
+In the lab, her research focuses on identifying strategies to support justice-involved individuals and evaluating peer recovery services.
 Mindy's research interests include corrections, interstate prison network, reentry, and alternatives to legal system involvement.
 Outside of her academic endeavors, Mindy enjoys cooking, playing video games, and reading.

 Anna Knes